shirabiton/shirabiton/README.md

 and I was not wrong, they are really fascinating.

-## 📞 Concat me
+## 📞 contact me
 Got a lead or just want to chat?
 Don’t hesitate to reach me out! <br>

-You can concat me on LinkedIn
+You can contact me on LinkedIn:
 <a href="https://www.linkedin.com/in/shirabiton/">
   <img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" alt="LinkedIn" style="width: 20px; height: 20px;">
 </a>